Skip to content

 Install node-local-dns plugin

-• Enable DNS Config Injection function.
+• Enable DNS Config Injection Feature

 Note

-Delete ICAgent plugin (Optional)
+Delete ICAgent plugin (optional)

-3.4 Step Four: Cache Service
+3.4 Step Four: Cache Services

-• Distributed caching service (Redis version).
+• Distributed Cache Service (Redis version).

 • Configure Redis password.